SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 were Shi\'i Arabs, the oil-rich northern territory of Mosul was inhabited by Sunni Kurds and the entire country was ruled by Sunni Arab (Gelvin 193).
 These economic aims exemplify Lenin\'s theory that
-\"imperialism is the height of capitalism,\" and the insuing religous turmoil shows that unchecked capitalist ideals fail to support universal liberty.
-Although national self-determination dictated that peoples should be grouped into countries by culture, the economicly-optimized Iraq became a hostile and violent land of oppressed and misrepresented citizens.
+\"imperialism is the height of capitalism,\" and the insuring religious turmoil shows that unchecked capitalist ideals fail to support universal liberty.
+Although national self-determination dictated that peoples should be grouped into countries by culture, the economically-optimized Iraq became a hostile and violent land of oppressed and misrepresented citizens.
 In each of these cases and many more, the British and French mandate decisions refused democratic demands from the citizens and